New Member FAQ

 + Can I get rides to my appointments?

-Yes, we contract with Coordinated Transportation Solutions (CTS) to manage these services.
-If you need transportation services, you must contact CTS directly.
-Call 855-739-4775 toll-free, available 24-hours, seven days a week.
+Yes, we provide our members with rides to covered medical services.
+If you need transportation, you must call Coordinated Transportation Services at 855-739-4775, toll-free, available 24-hours, seven days a week.

 + Still have questions?